Felipe Villalba: Sportivo Carapeguá

 Villalba appears for Sportivo Carapeguá in Paraguay's second division during 2014.

 Universitario de Pando

-(2015)

 Villalba joined Bolivian club Universitario de Pando in January 2015 and debuted for the side in a 1–1 home draw with Jorge Wilstermann on 19 February.

-On 12 April 2015, Villalba scored in a 2–2 home draw against The Strongest.
+On 12 April 2015, he scored in a 2–2 home draw against The Strongest.

 Deportivo Santaní

-In 2016, the player joins the club based in San Estanislao for the División Intermedia.
+In 2016, Villalba joined the club based in San Estanislao for the División Intermedia.